oinag-gt/perseo/PERSEO-enriched-specs.md

 - Group hierarchies support unlimited nesting levels
 - All group membership changes are logged with timestamp and user
 - Duplicate person detection based on email/nationalId
-- GDPR compliance: Right to be forgotten, data export capabilities

 ### 2. Academic Control Module